ga-wdi-lessons/rails-deployment/common-errors.md

 ## Can't Drop / Reset Your Database

-On heroku, we can't run `heroku run rails db:drop`.
-Instead you need to run:
+On heroku, we can't run `heroku run rails db:drop` or `db:create`.
+Instead you need to run...

 ```bash
 $ heroku pg:reset DATABASE